-Like many travel businesses, Booking.com saw an increase in customer contact through the pandemic as customers needed to change or cancel their bookings.
-This increase meant booking.com’s social media team needed to double down on their efforts to respond to all customer enquiries, fielding off not only an increase in customer contact, but also an increase in the frustration levels of their customers.
-Despite this Booking.com maintained good customer sentiment with 67% of customer contact and engagement scoring positively through February and March 2021.
+Like all travel businesses, Booking.com has to deal with customers needing to change or cancel their bookings.
+This often falls to social media teams who need to double down on their efforts to respond to all customer enquiries.
+Booking.com maintains a good customer sentiment with 67% of customer contact and engagement scoring positively.

-Booking.com knows that customers have ever-changing plans due to the ongoing situation with travel restrictions.
-It makes sure it gets in front of this simply by pinning the most up to date information, or answers to FAQs to the top of their social media feeds where customers can easily see it and access them.
-This helps reduce the amount of contact they will have from customers with generic enquiries, allowing them to focus on resolving specific issues.
+Booking.com knows that customers have ever-changing plans they make sure they get in front of this simply by pinning the most up-to-date information, or answers to FAQs to the top of their social media feeds where customers can easily see it and access them.
+This helps reduce the amount of contact they will have with customers with generic enquiries, allowing them to focus on resolving specific issues.

 How you can succeed with social like Booking.com

 Remember to always prioritise engaging with your customer feedback before anything else and respond quickly.